marckassay/sots/README.md

 Pauses the running sequence.
 Since this has idempotent behavior, a call to `start` is needed to restart/resume the sequence.

 * `reset(): void`
 Can only be used if `subscribe` has been called with an observer.
 This method will unsubscribe and subscribe the sequence.
-See example-3 on how this is being used.
+See Example 3 on how this is being used.

 The only method (2 overloads) for subscribing to a sots' sequence, are the following:
 * `subscribe(next?: (value: TimeEmission) => void, error?: (error: any) => void, complete?: () => void): Subscription`
 In order to make observations of sots' emissions, this is needed to be called.
 See 'Explanation of Basic Usage' section on how this is called with value for its `next` parameter.

 * `subscribe(observer: PartialObserver<TimeEmission>): Subscription`
 Used when a sequence will be needed to reset.
 The `observer` parameter must have the same shape as `PartialObserver<TimeEmission>`.
-See example-3 on how this is used.
+See Example 3 on how this is used.

 The emitted value (TimeEmission) has 1 property method:
 * `valueOf: (state?: string | number, compareAsBitwise?: boolean) => boolean | number`
 When called with a value for state, this method will return a boolean value of true if found.
 If this method is called with no value, then all numeric states totaled for this emission will be returned.
-See example-3 on how this is used both with and without arguments.
+See Example 3 on how this is used both with and without arguments.

 ## Examples
 The following are links to examples using sots.
 These examples will run as-is if copied-and-pasted into the index.ts file of sotsHarness folder *if* that folder is setup as explained in the 'Contribute' section.